Bunt (baseball): Sacrifice bunt

+Squeeze play

+A sacrifice bunt with a runner on third base is called a squeeze play.
+The batter bunts the ball, expecting to be thrown out at first base, but providing the runner on third base an opportunity to score.
+Such a bunt is most common with one out.
+According to Baseball Almanac, the squeeze play was invented in 1894 by George Case and Dutch Carter during a college game at Yale University.

+In a safety squeeze, the runner at third takes a lead, but does not run towards home plate until the batter makes contact bunting.
+A play at home plate is possible.

-The squeeze play occurs when the batter sacrifices with the purpose of scoring a runner from third base.
-In the suicide squeeze, in which the runner on third base starts running for home plate as soon as the pitcher starts to pitch the ball, it is integral that the batter bunt the ball successfully, or the runner will likely be tagged out easily.
+In a suicide squeeze, the runner takes off as soon as the pitcher begins the windup to throw the pitch, and before releasing the ball.
+If properly executed, and the batter bunts the ball nearly anywhere in fair territory on the ground, a play at home plate is extremely unlikely.
+However, if the batter misses the ball the runner will likely be tagged out, and if the batter pops the ball up a double play is likely.
 Due to the high-risk nature of this play, it is not often executed, but can often be an exciting moment within the game.

-Alternatively, in the lower-risk safety squeeze, the runner on third waits for the ball to be bunted before breaking for home.
+These plays are often used in the late innings of a close game to score a tying, winning, or insurance run.
+A pitcher's typical defense against a squeeze play, if he sees the batter getting into position to attempt a bunt, is to throw a high pitch that is difficult to bunt on the ground.
 If a runner scores in a squeeze play, the batter may be credited with an RBI.

 Bunting for a base hit

 A batter may also bunt for a base hit.
 This is not a sacrifice play, because the batter is trying to reach base safely, without any intention of advancing a runner.
 A batter may try to bunt for a base hit while there are runners on base.
 In this case, if the runner advances and the batter is thrown out, and if the official scorer judges that the intention of the batter was to bunt for a base hit, then the batter will not receive credit for a sacrifice bunt.
 A batter bunting for a base hit will often hold back his bunt while the pitcher begins delivering the ball, in order to surprise the fielders.
 If successful, the bunt is scored as a hit single.
 Rarely does a bunt result in a double, and never has one resulted in a triple in MLB.